 Tattoos must not be visible from the neck up outside the uniform; however tattoos on arms especially when the sleeves are rolled up are okay.
-The tattoos cannot be rude, harassing, explicit or racially negative.
+The tattoos cannot be pornographic, racist, blasphemous or that would otherwise reflect discredit on the CAF.
 If you have some that do not meet these criteria you must have them removed or covered over with another more appropriate tattoo.
-Members shall not acquire visible tattoos that could be deemed to be offensive (e.g., pornographic, racist or containing vulgar language or design) or otherwise reflect discredit on the CF. Visible and non-visible body piercing adornments, with the exception of women's earrings shall not be worn by members either in uniform or on duty in civilian clothing.
+Visible and non-visible body piercing adornments, with the exception of women's earrings shall not be worn by members either in uniform or on duty in civilian clothing.

 Q: What are the first two basic training courses?

 BMQ and BIQ are the first two military courses you will have to complete as an infantry reservist.
 BMQ takes place full time in the summer and lasts for 4 consecutive weeks; BMQ may also be completed part time over weekends.
 Both of the above options mainly take place in Nanaimo, BC.
 BIQ Mod 1 takes place full time and lasts for 4 consecutive weeks.
 BIQ Mod 2 takes place full time and lasts for 4 consecutive weeks as well.
 Both BIQ Mod 1 and 2 generally take place in Wainwright, AB.